carbon-language/carbon-lang/mlir/docs/LangRef.md

 different block, or return from a function where the types of the `return` arguments must match the result types of the function signature.
 Similarly, the function arguments must match the types and count of the region arguments.
-In general, operations with regions can define these correspondances arbitrarily.
+In general, operations with regions can define these correspondences arbitrarily.

 ### Value Scoping